 All students are assigned an academic advisor, who is responsible for carefully guiding students through their academic journey at Naropa, beginning with new student orientation and ending with graduation.
 Advisors assist students in navigating academic policies and procedures, tracking degree requirements and creating course schedules each semester.
 Advisors also monitor students’ academic performance and intervene when students are in academic difficulty.
 Advisors are student advocates who assist students in making well-informed decisions regarding their education.
 This process includes helping students to clarify their interests, strengths and goals, as well as assisting them in developing their decision-making skills.

-Director, The Learning Commons and Undergraduate Academic Advising
+Director, Undergraduate Academic Advising & The Learning Commons

 BA, History with a Teaching Certification in Adolescent Social Studies Education,